Benefits of Aquatics on Heart Health

-February is American Heart Month and the time individuals can focus on how to improve their cardiovascular health.
 Heart disease is the leading cause of death for both men and women in the United States over the age of 65.
-Our heart is the most important muscle we have and exercising that muscle helps control or reduce any of the risk factors that can lead to heart disease.
+Our heart is the most important muscle, and exercising helps control or reduce any risk factors that can lead to heart disease.
 Here are a few of the most common risk factors:

 - High blood pressure